 What exactly is an unplugged ceremony anyway?
 Well, it means that you want your family and friends to keep their phones and cameras packed away throughout the ceremony.
 Instead, you want them to be fully present and to share, without distraction, in your joy and love as you say "I do".
 It means you want to see their faces smiling back, rather than their cell phones, as you walk down the aisle as a newly married couple.

 What does this really mean for the couple getting married?
-Lauren and Taylor had an unplugged ceremony and what it meant for them was that as Lauren walked down the aisle with her father, she wasn't met with phones and tablets recording her day, she was met with the love and smiling faces of those people most important to her.
+Kirsten & Alex had an unplugged ceremony and what it meant for them was that as Kirsten walked down the aisle with her parents, she wasn't met with phones and tablets recording her day, she was met with the love and smiling faces of those people most important to her.
 And as they had their first kiss, the photos were of the two of them and their guests lovingly looking on and supporting them, no phone screens glowing along the aisles or guests heads cutting off the photo as they tried to get their own photos or video.

 What it means for your wedding guests is that they have permission.
 They have permission to be fully present.
 They have permission to focus on the love being shared and the marriage that is beginning.
 They have permission to celebrate with hugs and smiles and happy tears, rather than try to catch the first kiss on camera from 6 rows back.

 And what it means for me as your photographer is that I get a clear view to all the amazing love and special moments that you have brought me there to capture.
 I'll be able to deliver you every sweet moment of your ceremony without tiny pieces of technology creeping in to distract the eye.
 The photos will be all about you, your soulmate, your loved ones, and your vows to each other.
 That is why I love an unplugged ceremony.